Tap the text to show or hide reading controls.

 So it takes three Orc corpses to upgrade a single zombie.

-“Same thing.
-Skeletons are nimble and fast, and they’ve got resistance to arrows on top of it.
+“A bodybuilder and a skin-and-bones fellow.
+Which one’s stronger?”“The bodybuilder, obviously.”“Same thing.
+Skeletons are nimble and fast, and they’ve got resistance to arrows, too.
 But in exchange, they’re weak.”

 “They’re not hard to make if I want to.
 But there’s no need for it.”